SERVICING HAWKESBURY, HILLS, BLUE MOUNTAINS AND PENRITH AREAS FOR ALL TYPES OF RURAL FENCING

 Finally avoid mesh fencing with large holes, such as pig wire, these are just the right size for horses' hooves, and if the horse is shod and gets their foot stuck and pulls back, chances are the wire is going to get caught on the back of the shoe causing the horse to panic even further and do a lot of damage to itself.

-Always aim to choose safe horse fencing, check and maintain your fence regularly and fix any problems straight away.
+Always aim the type of fence that is going to be safe for you horse, and with a regular maintenance schedule this will help maintain your fence and find and fix any problems straight away.

 Designed by Dunjoko Designs